Turmeric Detox Broth- a naturally healing, soothing and comforting, Ayurvedic soup that is highly customizable to your needs. Vegan and GF adaptable!

 ~Tibetan Book of the Great Liberation~

 Happy New Year!
-Here’s a quick and healing recipe to help start off this beautiful New Year in a fresh and vibrant way – Turmeric Broth Detox Soup.
-The Turmeric Broth is the real star here – healthy and cleansing, turmeric is soothing and healing, full of powerful antioxidants and inflammation fighters, that aid and restore the liver, giving it a little boost.
+Here’s a quick and healing recipe to help start off this beautiful New Year in a fresh and vibrant way – Turmeric Detox Broth!
+Healthy and cleansing, turmeric is soothing and healing, full of powerful antioxidants and inflammation fighters that aid and restore the liver, giving it a little help.
+The best part is… all the ways you can customize the broth!
+Watch the quick video to see my very favorite version!

-Turmeric, whether it’s fresh or ground, seems to be what I turn to each New Year, to help “reboot” the system, so to speak.
+Turmeric, whether it’s fresh or ground, seems to be what I turn to each New Year, to help restore myself.
+It’s used in Ayurveda to calm, sooth and basically aid the body in balancing and healing itself.

-And maybe it’s because this is the time of year I want to put an end all the indulging and do something good and healthy for my body.
-This may not be right for everyone, but I like do this Simple 7 Day Detox in January to help myself get back the right track.
-If you are interested in doing it or knowing more about it…. it just sign up below.
+And maybe it’s because this is the time of year I want to put an end to all the indulging from the holidays, and do something good and healthy for my body.
+This may not be right for everyone, but I like do this Simple 7 Day Detox to help myself get back the right track.
+If you are interested in doing it or knowing more about it…. it just sign up below the post.

 Make the fragrant detoxing Turmeric broth, then make the soup your own.
 This one meal can easily be made in 30 minutes or less!